Toronto Transportation Services: Snow removal

 Average snowfall in the city is 130 cm per year with 40 to 50 days of de-icing events per year.

-An average of 146,275 tonnes of salt is used each year (based on a ten-year average).
+An average of 146,275 tons of salt is used each year (based on a ten-year average).
 The city's snow removal budget is over $60 million a year.

 Transportation Services is also responsible for a wide variety of activities including: